jobe3774/raspend/README.md

 }
 ```

 As you can see in the response above, your variable names should be in a more descriptive manner, since the instance of your Python class is used instead of the class name.
+Among other things, this allows us to have more than one instance of the respective class.

 You invoke a command by sending it's call information as described in the list above via HTTP POST request.

-Here an JavaScript example:
+Here a JavaScript example:

 ``` javascript